gennyble/gaze/rawproc/README.md

 - Why, when we chromatically adapt during the XYZ -> sRGB transform, does the image come out looking like darktable's "as shot" whitebalance?
 It's CCT is ~5972K and my xyz->srgb transform *should* be D65 white, so.
 It's weird that I'm getting the as shot considering I *should* be moving the white point? right????
 And if this *is* correct, how do I get darktables result?
 What are we doing differently?

+- It seems that my XYZ -> sRGB and chromatic adaption is off by 4.8% on the blue channel. why? how do I fix this?
+Is this all rounding related?
+Is 5% more blue *enough* blue to make ~6000K look like D65?

 ## Testing
 The tests and benchmarks require raw files that I don't want to stuff into this repository because of their size.
 They are located here: <https://nyble.dev/rawproc/testfiles.zip>.
 Extract that to